carun/carun.github.io/_posts/2024-04-23-journey-within-10-day-vipassana-retreat.md

 accustomed to in Sanskrit and Tamil.
 Nonetheless, I resolved to remain open-minded and focused on my personal journey of self-discovery.

-## Day 4: Insights and persistence
+## Day 4: Vipashana and persistence

 On Day 4, the practice evolved as we were instructed to observe sensations across different parts of the body, from the crown of the head to the soles of the feet, while discerning the three characteristics inherent in each sensation.
-This approach resonated with me, as I had encountered these principles previously in Dan's book.
+This approach resonated with me, as I had encountered these principles previously in MCTB.
 The task was clear: methodically observe each part of the body, honing in on the impermanence, unsatisfactoriness, and selflessness present in every sensation.
+Whether experiencing a pleasant sensation akin to electric pulse-like vibrations or an unpleasant one such as itch, tingle, sweat, or burn, the goal was to observe them without bias.
+This meant cultivating equanimity by neither craving the pleasant nor averting from the unpleasant.

+For me, this approach felt natural, as I consciously rejected the notion of categorizing sensations as either pleasant or unpleasant.
+Instead, I embraced each sensation with equal acceptance, allowing for a deeper understanding of the impermanent and selfless nature of all phenomena.

 ## Day 5: Reflections

 On Day 5, the meditation instructions took a new direction, prompting us to observe sensations from bottom to top and then alternating between top to bottom and bottom to top.
-While we were prohibited from taking notes, a practice advocated by Dan in his book, I found value in reflecting on each session afterward.
+While we were prohibited from taking notes post sits, a practice advocated by Dan in his book, I found value in reflecting on each session afterward.
 This post-sit reflection allowed me to gauge the effectiveness of my practice and identify areas for improvement.
 By remaining focused and introspective in this way, I not only stayed on track but also made significant strides along the path of self-discovery and calmness with my mind.

 ## Days 6 to 8: Equanimity